Encephalitis involves inflammation of the brain. Key causes are infections (e.g., viruses) and autoimmune disease.

 - Aciclovir treats herpes simplex virus (HSV) and varicella zoster virus (VZV)

-- Ganciclovir treat cytomegalovirus (CMV)
+- Ganciclovir treats cytomegalovirus (CMV)

-Repeat lumbar puncture is usually performed to ensure successful treatment prior to stopping antivirals
+Repeat lumbar puncture may be considered in HSV encephalitis to ensure successful treatment before stopping antivirals.

-Followup, support and rehabilitation is required after encephalitis, with help managing the complications.
+Follow-up, support, and rehabilitation are required after encephalitis, with help in managing the complications.

 Complications of Encephalitis